redwoodjs/redwood/packages/storage/README.md

 }
 ```

-## Using processors
+## Using `saveFiles`

-In your services, you can use the preconfigured "processors" to convert Files to strings for Prisma to save into the database.
+In your services, you can use the preconfigured "processors" - exported as `saveFiles` to convert Files to paths on storage, for Prisma to save into the database.
 The processors, and storage adapters determine where the file is saved.

 ```ts
 // api/src/services/profiles/profiles.ts